hove-io/navitia/documentation/doc_sncf/source/integration.rst

+6.3.
 Places
 ******

-This api search in public transport objects via their names.
+This api search in public transport/train ?? objects via their names.
 It returns, in addition of classic objects, a collection of `place`_.